dbuchwald/learn/k8s/apps/api/README.md

-# Sdocker build -f Dockerfile.standalone -t dawidbuchwald/k8s-learn-api-v1:latest .ample API application for k8s exercises
+# Sample API application for k8s exercises

 This repo contains all the object necessary for experimenting with application lifecycle management inside Kubernetes cluster.
 The point